 Road Town Shops

 A short walk from Pier Park, Road Town has small stores selling jewelry, beachwear, spices, and locally made goods.
-Prices vary, and moreover, this area often feels less crowded than the port shops.
+Prices vary, and moreover, the area often feels less crowded than the port shops.

 Local Craft Vendors

-Near the pier and throughout Road Town, you’ll find vendors selling handmade jewelry, soaps, spices, rum cakes, and carvings.
-These stalls are budget-friendly, and in addition, they let you support local artisans.
+Near the pier and throughout Road Town, vendors sell handmade jewelry, soaps, spices, rum cakes, and wood carvings.
+These stalls are budget-friendly, and in addition, they allow visitors to support local artisans.

 Gourmet and Specialty Shops

-Some shops offer Caribbean sauces, teas, coffees, and B.V.I. rum.
+Some stores offer Caribbean sauces, teas, coffees, and BVI rum.
 They make great souvenirs, and moreover, many items pack easily in a carry-on.

-Tortola is a safe and friendly cruise port, and most visitors explore the island without any issues.
-Still, it’s helpful to follow a few simple precautions so your day stays smooth and stress-free.
+The island is a safe and welcoming cruise port, and most visitors explore without any issues.
+Still, it’s helpful to follow a few simple precautions so your day stays smooth and stress free.
 Moreover, staying aware in busy areas is always a good idea.

 Stay Alert in Crowded Areas